nishant7rathore/Java8InAction/README.md

 $ java lambdasinaction/chap1/FilteringApples

-Alternatively you can compile the files manually inside the directory src/main/java
+Alternatively, you can compile the files manually inside the directory src/main/java

 You can also import the project in your favorite IDE:
     * In IntelliJ use "File->Open" menu and navigate to the folder where the project resides